Task Dependency Graph

 - In the production line graph, right-click the blocked task

-- Trace upstream (left) to find the first Failed task — that is the root cause
+- Trace left to find the first Failed task — that is the root cause